krishna7356/BIG_DATA/PYTHON/Programming-Python-Assignment/Python_oop_Assignment.md

     def __init__(self):
         self.x = 20
 print(Test.x)  # 10

 Q12.
 Where and how are instance attributes created?
 ans: Instances are unique objects made in accordance with the class,instance attributes are created inside the class.
 Q13.
-What does the term self in a Python class mean? ans:self represents the instance of the class.
+What does the term "self" in a Python class mean? ans:self represents the instance of the class.
 By using the “self” keyword we can access the attributes and methods of the class in python.
 It binds the attributes with the given arguments.
 Q14.
 How does a Python class handle operator overloading?
 ans: Python operators work for built-in classes.
 But the same operator behaves differently with different types.
 For example, the + operator will perform arithmetic addition on two numbers, merge two lists, or concatenate two strings

 Q15.
 When do you consider allowing operator overloading of your classes?
 ans: Operator overloading is helpful in cases where the operators used for certain types provide semantics related to the domain context and syntactic support as found in the programming language.
 It is used for syntactical convenience, readability and maintainability.